 main to sort a list of evil characters.

-If you refresh the page at
+Refresh the page at

 sortWith expects from a comparing function is one of these values:

-sort function is a specialized case of
+sort function is actually a specialized case of

 sortWith.
 Internally, it just calls the

 compare function directly to compare values.
 So if we write

 sortWith like this, we get the behavior of

 List.filter also takes a predicate and a list of items.
 It then creates a new list containing all items from the original list that pass the test implemented by the predicate.
 Here are some examples: